johnman3032/simple-lora-dreambooth-trainer/README.md

 "itok30 anime girl" instead of "itok30 1girl", even if you trained on the latter.

+Remember to not forget your class token when generating images!

 ### BASE MODEL PATH
 I recommend you keep the standard sd1.5/sdxl base model, even if you train on something like anime images.
 Just use the LoRA with an anime model